 Each girl brings a bag of their choice (purse, backpack, dance bag, whatever) with 3 things in it – one item for each of the 3 areas of the Faith in God program (service, living the gospel, developing talents).
 They knew they would share for no more than 3 minutes total about their items and I was totally impressed with their preparation and the thought they put into their items.

 We started with a very short message about “what we are carrying” in the bags of our lives and how to keep the most important things handy.
 Then each girl shared their items in their bags – what each item represented and why they included it.
+(Scroll down to the “Update” because Mindy put together a great lesson for this portion.
+I’ve shared her idea below).

 The “Service” category included things like writing to their brothers on their missions, helping friends at school and babysitting the neighbor’s baby.
 For “Developing Talents,” we learned a lot about the loves and hobbies of our girls.
 Piano, softball, sewing, reading, dance, karate, and even cutting vinyl!
 Lots of talents were shared and celebrated that night.
 Finally, as the girls shared about “Learning and Living the Gospel,” we learned about scriptures, prayer, Primary, and family home evening.
 Each girl was very thoughtful in what they chose to bring in their bag.
 They had practiced what they were going to say and did a wonderful job of talking about their own progress in the Faith in God program.